Spiritdude/ChrootX/README.md

 ##JChroot

-ChrootX supports [https://github.com/vincentbernat/jchroot jchroot], which isolates the processes further, and allows to set hostname with the chroot.
+ChrootX supports [jchroot](https://github.com/vincentbernat/jchroot), which isolates the processes further, and allows to set hostname with the chroot.

 Check if your vserver permits to run it:
 ```
 % cd ChrootX